Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: The cross-correlation technique

 \subsection{Model injection and comparing instruments}

-In order to make a comparative analysis of the data from FOCES and HARPS-N, our initial step was to create a forward model of KELT-9\,b's transmission spectrum.
-This process, modelled after similar studies \citep[e.g.][]{Hoeijmakers2019AB}.
+In order to make a comparative analysis of the data from FOCES and HARPS-N, our initial step was to create a forward model of KELT-9\,b's transmission spectrum, taking inspiration from similar studies~\citep[e.g.][]{Hoeijmakers2019AB}.
 We used the same model as described by \citet{Kitzmann_2023} to compute the transmission spectrum but changed the planet's radius and surface gravity to that of KELT-9\,b.
-The temperature profile of the atmosphere was assumed to be isothermal, with a value of 4000 K. We used all opacity species listed in Table 2 of \citet{Kitzmann_2023}.
-The corresponding line absorption coefficients were calculated with the HELIOS-K\footnote{\url{https://github.com/exoclime/HELIOS-K}} opacity calculator \citep{Grimm_2015, Grimm2021ApJS..253...30G}.
-The chemical composition of the atmosphere was obtained by using the equilibrium chemistry code \textsc{FastChem 2}\footnote{\url{https://github.com/exoclime/FastChem}} \citep{Stock_2018,Stock_2022}, assuming solar element abundances.
-The resultant transmission spectrum, representative of the observed atmospheric characteristics, is shown in Fig. \ref{fig:model_for_injection}.
+The temperature profile of the atmosphere was assumed to be isothermal, with a value of 4000 K\@.
+We used all opacity species listed in Table 2 of \citet{Kitzmann_2023}.
+The corresponding line absorption coefficients were calculated with the HELIOS-K\footnote{\url{https://github.com/exoclime/HELIOS-K}} opacity calculator~\citep{Grimm_2015, Grimm2021ApJS..253...30G}.
+The chemical composition of the atmosphere was obtained using the equilibrium chemistry code \textsc{FastChem 2}\footnote{\url{https://github.com/exoclime/FastChem}}~\citep{Stock_2018,Stock_2022}, assuming solar element abundances.
+The resultant transmission spectrum, which is representative of the observed atmospheric characteristics, is shown in Fig. \ref{fig:model_for_injection}.

-Following the methodology outlined in \cite{Hoeijmakers_2015} (which searched for TiO in HD 209458 b, and used model injection to explain its non-detection), we take the predicted transmission spectrum, inject it into the pipeline-reduced spectra obtained from the observations of both instruments, and rotationally broaden the modelled lines to account for the planet's rotation.
-Subsequently, we convolve through Gaussian convolution to match the spectral resolution of each spectrograph.
-To align with the spectrograph's grid, the wavelength axis is interpolated.
+Following the methodology outlined in~\cite{Hoeijmakers_2015} (which searched for TiO in HD 209458 b, and used model injection to explain its non-detection), we take the predicted transmission spectrum, inject it into the pipeline-reduced spectra obtained from the observations of both instruments, and rotationally broaden the modelled lines to account for the planet's rotation.
+Subsequently, we perform a Gaussian convolution to match the spectral resolution of each spectrograph.
+The wavelength axis is interpolated in order to align with the spectrograph grid.
 Finally, we perform cross-correlation on the spectra a second time.
 This approach facilitates a comparison between the expected cross-correlation signal and the actual signal generated by the spectrograph.
-By subtracting the injected case cross-correlation results from the cross-correlation profile without an injected signal, we produce a residual signature, which illustrates the predicted line depth and shape of the models.
+By subtracting the cross-correlation results for the case with an injected signal from the cross-correlation profile without an injected signal we obtain a line depth and shape that are predicted by the model.
+These are shown in Fig. \ref{fig:oned_modelcomparison}.
+We then use this predicted line to calculate the model discrepancy, as detailed in Table~\ref{tab:ObservationalSummary}.